 Friends, family, Old Caterhamians:

 Speak with as many people as you can about university destinations.
 Clearly, if you are considering Leeds, it is well worth chatting with someone who has studied there.
+Use OMNIA to read about OC's experiences.

 Teachers: